Promoting Ealing businesses and events – online, in print and in person

 More information about my background and experience on LinkedIn:

-Come networking with me: online via social media including the #EalingHour tweetchat every Tuesday evening on Twitter; or face-to-face at the Ealing Business Breakfast, every fourth Wednesday of the month (on pause due to covid-19):
+Come networking with me: online via social media including the #EalingHour tweetchat every first Tuesday of the month 8-9pm on Twitter

 Also check out the three Contactus-based Facebook groups, featuring threads with local shop-owners and home-based businesses: